-The stream of transients is ingested from the ZTF survey from the University of Washington in the USA, using the Kafka software, that is designed for high-throughput streaming applications.
+The stream of transients is ingested from the ZTF survey from the University of Washington in the USA (public.alerts.uw.edu), using the Kafka software, that is designed for high-throughput streaming applications.
 The stream consists of "candidates", each referring to a detection in the sky of a source that is different from the reference images, that were taken in early 2017.
 Each candidate has numerous attributes [9], as well as FITS images of the detections.
 Each candidate is immediately inserted into the MySQL database, and the image files into the file system.
 As of May 2019, the database has 35 million such, and each clear night delivers another ~200,000.

 Data is fetched from ZTF in batches of 50,000, after which the streaming stops, followed by further ingestion processes, such as converting the image files to Jpeg for web display, collecting together all detections of the same astrophysical object, and characterising that light curve, and updating the coverage information for the survey.
-The Sherlock software finds astronomical context from numerous catalogues.
-We expect to add other such "annotations" in the future.
 After a 10-minute wait, the system polls for new candidates, and the cycle starts again.
+The node with Sherlock scavenges for objects in the database not yet characterised, and works on those.